dat-tran05/robust-ensemble-kd/docs/report/report.md

 | Standard AGRE-KD + Features | 85.57         |
 | Disagree-Weight Features    | 85.31 ± 0.39 |

-**Analysis.** Disagreement weighting provides no improvement—in fact, it slightly underperforms standard feature distillation.
+**Analysis.** Disagreement weighting provides no improvement.
+In fact, it slightly underperforms standard feature distillation.
 The reason lies in how teachers are constructed: all five teachers share the same ImageNet-pretrained ResNet-50 backbone.
 DFR only retrains the final classifier layer differently for each teacher, so their penultimate features are nearly identical.
 There is simply not enough feature disagreement across teachers to exploit.

 This finding suggests that disagreement-based feature weighting would require teachers with genuinely diverse architectures or training procedures that produce different backbone representations.

 ### Multi-Layer Feature Distillation

 **Motivation.** FitNets (Romero et al., 2015) proposed using intermediate "hints" from multiple layers to guide student training.
-The intuition is that earlier layers capture different levels of abstraction—low-level edges and textures in early layers, high-level semantic concepts in later layers.
+The intuition is that earlier layers capture different levels of abstraction: low-level edges and textures in early layers, high-level semantic concepts in later layers.
 Multi-layer distillation could potentially transfer a richer hierarchy of representations.

 **Setup.** Unlike our standard approach which uses pooled features (after global average pooling), multi-layer distillation extracts spatial feature maps directly from intermediate backbone stages.
 These spatial representations retain height and width dimensions, requiring 1×1 Conv2d adapters instead of linear projections to map student channels to teacher channels.